 Jon’s education includes business studies at the University of Alberta, and a post-graduate degree in Management from the Faculty of Social Sciences, University of Leicester.
 He holds certificates in Catholic Leadership, ISO9000 internal audit, and business process redesign.
 He has served the community in a variety of capacities, including Board Chair, Sexual Assault Centre of Edmonton.
 In addition to his passion for quality and patient safety, Jon is a published outdoor writer, climber and avid photographer.

 Karen has over 25 years experience in various roles within Human Resources for faith-based organizations in Vancouver and Edmonton.
-Karen was appointed Vice-President, Human Resources for Caritas Health Group in 2005 and currently holds the Senior Vice-President & Chief Human Resources Officer role at Covenant Health.
+Karen was appointed Vice President, Human Resources for Caritas Health Group in 2005 and currently holds the Vice President & Chief Human Resources Officer role at Covenant Health.
 She is responsible for the planning, development, implementation and evaluation of a comprehensive range of Human Resource programs and services—including recruitment and workforce planning, wage and salary administration, employee benefits, job evaluation and design, labour/employee relations.
 Her portfolio also includes Organizational Development, Staff Education, and Occupational Health and Safety.
 Karen is a certified Human Resource practitioner (CHRP) and is an active volunteer in the community.

-Vice President Operations, Acute Care, Grey Nuns Community Hospital
+Senior Operating Officer, Acute Services, Grey Nuns Community Hospital

 Linda Revell brings extensive experience in strategy, complex change and care and service operations in regional and large health organizations in Ontario and British Columbia.